What is lung volume reduction surgery?

-Thoracoscopy can be used to operate on either one (unilateral) or both lungs (bilateral) and allows your surgeon to assess and resect any part of the lungs.
+Thoracoscopy can be used to operate on either one (unilateral) or both lungs (bilateral) and allows the surgeon to assess and resect (cut out) any part of the lungs.

 What are the benefits and risks of lung volume reduction surgery?

-The National Emphysema Treatment Trial (NETT)’s results confirm that LVRS is beneficial for patients with predominant upper lobe disease and low exercise capacity, as compared with medical treatment.
+The National Emphysema Treatment Trial (NETT)'s results confirm that LVRS is beneficial for patients who have predominant upper lobe disease and low exercise capacity, as compared with medical treatment.

 While effective for some patients, there are risks involved with lung reduction surgery, including:

 - Air leakage (occurring when air leaks from the lung tissue, coming from the suture line into the chest cavity)